-There are two paths to letting business premises and in either case, it is imperative that business leases are professionally drawn or interpreted by experienced legal practitioners.
+There are alternative paths to letting business premises – short term or long term – and in either case, it is imperative that business leases are professionally drawn or interpreted by experienced legal practitioners.

 At Cross Ram & Co we can prepare such documents on behalf of landlords or advise tenants on their commitments and the limit of their responsibilities (but rarely can we act on both sides in the one transaction given the potential for conflict of interest).